 BC Mental Health Information Line 310-6789 BC Mental Health and Information Line is a province wide line.
 Answered 24/7/365 it provides empowering emotional support, information on appropriate referral options and a wide range of support relating to mental health concerns.

-Belmont Secondary Sexual Health Clinic The Belmont Sexual Health Clinic is open to students currently enrolled in SD 62 and operates on a drop-in basis with a doctor providing sexual health care and education.
+Belmont Secondary Wellness Centre 250-519-3580 The Belmont Secondary Wellness Centre is open to students currently enrolled in SD 62 and operates on a drop-in basis with mental, physical and sexual health services available to students.
 All services are provided in a private and comfortable space.

 Royal Bay Sexual Health Clinic The Royal Bay Sexual Health Clinic is open to students currently enrolled in SD 62 and operates on a drop-in basis with a nurse providing sexual health care and education.
 All services are provided in a private and comfortable space.